Three-Dimensional Simulation of the University of Hawai`i FEL Oscillator with Cavity Desynchronization: Introduction

 We also investigate the effect of cavity desynchronization.
 A cavity is considered perfectly synchronized when the round-trip time of the radiation pulse matches an integer multiple of the electron bunch repetition period.
 However, during the FEL interaction, the radiation pulse slips ahead of the electron bunch, and the amplification process effectively slows the group velocity of the radiation pulse compared to its speed in vacuum.
 In the context of FEL oscillators, this is known as the laser lethargy effect~\cite{colson1990free}.
 By slightly shortening the cavity length, i.e. introducing desynchronization, the interaction between the radiation and the electron bunch can be sustained throughout the gain process~\cite{colson1983pulse}.
 At saturation, the group velocity of the radiation catches up as the gain slows down, suggesting that dynamic desynchronization would be ideal to optimize both gain buildup and saturated power~\cite{bakker1993dynamic}.
 This has previously been achieved by modulating the electron bunch repetition rate within a macropulse using fast RF phase shifters, without physically changing the cavity length~\cite{bakker1993dynamic,zen2020high}.
 However, such phase shifters are not currently available at the UH Mānoa facility.
 Therefore, in our simulation study, we implement desynchronization by shortening the cavity length by a fixed amount.
-We determine the optimal desynchronization by identifying the case that maximizes either peak power or pulse energy.

-Our simulation results show that at the desynchronization value corresponding to the optimal peak power, the radiation power is enhanced by a factor of five compared to the perfectly synchronized case.
-Shortening of the cavity length pushes the radiation pulse towards the head of the electron bunch, allowing the electron phase space to develop the soliton-like superradiant characteristic of saturated FELs: electrons undergo synchrotron oscillations within the ponderomotive bucket, such that the head of the bunch transfers energy to the radiation pulse while the tail gains energy from it.
-This results in a reduced pulse duration and the formation of trailing secondary peaks, a well-known spiking behavior observed in highly saturated FEL oscillators~\cite{warren1986spiking,richman1989first} as well as the recent demonstration of terawatt-scale attosecond x-ray FEL pulses~\cite{fayer2001ultrafast, franz2024terawatt}.

-It is important to note that in the nominal operating condition, the bunch length is 2~ps, roughly four times the radiation slippage length, corresponding to the particular situation of superradiant emission described in~\cite{moore2002superradiant} as ``periodic spiking behavior'', where the electron bunch can be conceptually divided into consecutive regions each of a slippage length.
-A similar behavior has been studied theoretically and numerically in~\cite{bonifacio1990physics, bonifacio1991superradiant}.